telerik/kendo-ui-core/docs/controls/editors/editor/how-to/customize/insert-html-via-custom-popup-tool.md

 ---
-title: Insert HTML Content via Custom Popup Tools
+title: Insert HTML Content through Custom Popup Tools
-page_title: Insert HTML Content via Custom Popup Tools | Kendo UI Editor
+page_title: Insert HTML Content through Custom Popup Tools | Kendo UI Editor
 description: "Learn how to insert HTML content via custom Kendo UI Editor tools."
+previous_url: /controls/editors/editor/how-to/insert-html-via-custom-popup-tool
 slug: howto_insert_html_content_custom_popup_tool_editor
 ---

-# Insert HTML Content via Custom Popup Tools
+# Insert HTML Content through Custom Popup Tools

-The HTML markup in the Window resembles the one used internally by the Kendo UI widgets (e.g. Grid popup editing, Editor dialogs, etc.).
-However, this is not required.
+The HTML markup in the Window resembles the HTML markup internally used by the Kendo UI widgets&mdash;for example, the popup editing of the Grid and the Editor dialogs.

+However, this is not required as demonstrated in the following example.
+It shows how to use a custom Kendo UI Editor tool and a Kendo UI Window for inserting HTML content in the Editor.

-For additional information about the code used below, refer to:
+For additional information about the code used in the example, refer to:

 * [How to Configure Editor Tools](/api/javascript/ui/editor#configuration-tools)
 * [How to Execute Editor Commands](/api/javascript/ui/editor#methods-exec)